Anukalp-Goel/Spotify_Project/README.md

   - **Emmet and Snippets:** Writing reusable code efficiently.
   - **Run and Debug:** Testing and debugging Python scripts.

+### **Day 4: Connecting to the Spotify API**

+Today, I successfully implemented the process to connect to the Spotify API.
+This involved:
+- Learning how to obtain an **access token** using the Spotify API's token endpoint.
+- Using **client credentials** for API authentication.
+- Sending a **POST request** to retrieve the token and understanding how to store and use it for subsequent requests.
+- Developing a script to retrieve artist details by making a **GET request** to the Spotify API using the access token.
+- Handling authentication headers and understanding the structure of API responses.

+This marks a significant step towards automating data extraction from the Spotify API for analysis.

 ---

 ## **Updated Scope**